CiscoDevNet/terraform-provider-fmc/docs/resources/access_rule.md

 - `endpoint_device_types` (Attributes Set) Set of objects representing the source Endpoint Device Types. (see [below for nested schema](#nestedatt--endpoint_device_types))
 - `file_policy_id` (String) Id of the File Policy for the rule action.
 Cannot be set when action is BLOCK, BLOCK_RESET, TRUST, MONITOR.
 - `intrusion_policy_id` (String) Id of the Intrusion Policy for the rule action.
 Cannot be set when action is BLOCK, BLOCK_RESET, TRUST, MONITOR.
-- `log_begin` (Boolean) Log events at the beginning of the connection.
+- `log_connection_begin` (Boolean) Log events at the beginning of the connection.
 If 'MONITOR' action is selected for access rule, log_begin must be false or absent.
   - Default value: `false`
-- `log_end` (Boolean) Log events at the end of the connection.
+- `log_connection_end` (Boolean) Log events at the end of the connection.
 If 'MONITOR' action is selected for access rule, log_end must be true.
   - Default value: `false`
 - `log_files` (Boolean) Log file events.
   - Default value: `false`